bdeitte/ghost-on-aws/HOWTO.md

-Instructions on setting up your own website using Ghost, nginx, and Node 4.x on AWS
+Instructions on setting up your own website using Ghost, nginx, and Node 4.x on AWS and Namecheap.

 Cavaets
 ----------------
 1. This is a rough draft.
 As you'll see in the notes below, I'm still setting things up and iterating on the guide.
 User beware.
 PRs welcome.
 2. You should probably stop reading and use https://ghost.org/ instead.
 They have good prices, it's a whole lot simpler, and then you're supporting the non-profit that works on Ghost.
 These instructions are for those with unique requirements or who like tinkering around on AWS.
+Seriously, go check out https://ghost.org
 3. This is a fairly manual process.
 It would be wonderful, at the very least, to use CloudFormation and some bash scripts to automate more of the below.
 If you end up doing this, I would be more than happy to incorporate it in the below.

 Initial Amazon setup